-All basement leak repairs, regardless of the foundation type, can be performed from inside the home or from the outside.
+Almost every basement leak repair, regardless of the foundation type, can be performed from inside the home or from the outside.
 For a detailed list of the available waterproofing repair options, consult our Basement Waterproofing Repair Methods page.

 Assuming that you have a poured concrete foundation, both repair methods can resolve your water infiltration problem, the decision to inject a leak from the inside or excavate from the outside is entirely based on your circumstances.
 In making this decision we recommend that you consider the following: